 So here’s some European hidden gems in Spain, France and the Netherlands along with some tips!

-Most Dutch travelers to Spain have a tendency to hit the south coast.
+Most Dutch travellers to Spain have a tendency to hit the south coast.
 But the northern coast of Spain also hosts many wonderful locations with the port city of Santander offering a tantalising blend of Gothic cathedrals and windswept beaches like the Playa de la Magdalena that even features a small zoo and locomotive train.

 If you find yourself on the Costa del Sol, then book a hire car and head up into the mountains to discover the wonderfully atmospheric mountain towns of Jimena de la Frontera and Ubrique that offer a wonderful taste of Andalucian life.
 Plus the amazing gorge and bull rings at Ronda complete the picture for a charming glimpse of old-school Spain.